 Believe it or not, some people actually prefer heavy paddles!
 We have no arguments here.
 If that’s your thing and you enjoy it, paddle on!
 To each his own.
 Just keep in mind that it's ok to adapt.
 Sometimes newer technology is better.
 Don’t fight it, accept it.
 Haha

 This is the most common complaint we hear about carbon fiber kayak paddles.
 They’re too expensive.
 Listen, we get it.
 There’s some big name companies out there that are selling carbon fiber paddles for $200, $300 even $400.
 We’re not going to lie, their paddles are amazing!
 They are truly awesome paddles.
 But unfortunately, they’re out of most people's price range.

 You just paid $500+ for your kayak and now you’re supposed to pay $250 for a paddle?
-This is the predicament many people find themselves in, and this is the reason we came out with our own BEST Marine & Outdoors Carbon Fiber Paddle for only$100.
+This is the predicament many people find themselves in, and this is the reason we came out with our own Best Marine & Outdoors Carbon Fiber Paddles for only $100.

-Our paddle is made with a carbon fiber paddle shaft with reinforced fiberglass blades.
+Our paddles are made of a carbon fiber shaft and fiberglass reinforced polypropylene blades.
 The shaft is extremely lightweight and has a soft, gentle feel in your hands.
 The blades are narrow and strong, and perfect for long journeys and effortless smooth strokes.

-With a total length of 234cm and weighing in at only 33.5oz, our paddle is perfectly designed for the majority of recreational kayakers.
+With 3 different lengths (220cm, 234cm and 250cm) and weighing in at around 33.5oz, our paddles are perfectly designed for the majority of recreational kayakers.

-Best of all… it's a fraction of the cost compared to similar paddles.
+Best of all… they're a fraction of the cost compared to similar paddles.